elek8871/SEI-Project-1---Match-Game/README.md

 - ##### Allow the user to choose between different tile designs

 # Post game reflections
-##### In retropspect I wished I had used oop.I think it would have made it easier to flip cards and shuffle.
+##### In retropspect I wished I had used OOP.I think it would have made it easier to flip cards and shuffle.
 If I go back and add decks I may switch.
 ##### I feel like I really improved my CSS skills and am very happy with the way the game looks

 ###### I used this tutorial as a reference point: